 Technology and innovation are integrated into PreK-5th grade classes while studying core subjects.
 In addition, a technology special is attended by Kindergarten – 5th grade students.

 Summit’s computer science faculty includes Innovation Director and high school computer science instructor Paul Austin – Ret.
 Chief Architect from National Instruments and SW engineer for LEGO Mindstorms.
-Monique Keeley teaches the elementary technology special as well 6th grade Technology and 7th grade Computer Science Discoveries courses.
+Monique Keeley teaches the elementary technology special as well Computer Science Discoveries for 6th and 7th grade students.

 Computer Science Subjects & Tools